Optical Switching of $\chi^{(2)}$ in Diamond Photonics: Abstract

 \section{Abstract}

-Diamond's unique physical properties make it a versatile materials for a wide range of nonlinear and quantum photonic technologies.
+Diamond's unique physical properties make it a versatile material for a wide range of nonlinear and quantum photonic technologies.
 However, unlocking diamond's full potential as a nonlinear photonic material with non-zero second-order susceptibility $\chi^{(2)}\neq0$ requires symmetry breaking.
-In this work, we use a nanoscale cavity to demonstrate second-harmonic generation (SHG) in diamond, and demonstrate, for the first time, that the magnitude of the diamond's effective $\chi^{(2)}$ strongly depends on the electronic configuration of defects in the diamond crystal, such as nitrogen vacancy centres.
-The modification of $\chi^{(2)}$ arises from photoionisation from the negative to neutral charge state, and is manifested by quenching of SHG upon green illumination.
+In this work, we use a nanoscale cavity to demonstrate second-harmonic generation (SHG) in diamond, and demonstrate, for the first time, that the magnitude of the diamond's effective $\chi^{(2)}$ strongly depends on the electronic configuration of defects in the diamond crystal, such as nitrogen-vacancy centres.
+The modification of $\chi^{(2)}$ arises from photoionisation from the negative to neutral charge-state, and is manifested by quenching of SHG upon green illumination.
 Toggling the green illumination allows for optical switching of the device's $\chi^{(2)}$.
-Optical control of $\chi^{(2)}$ by defect engineering opens the door for second-order nonlinear processes in diamond. \\
+Optical control of $\chi^{(2)}$ by defect engineering opens the door for second-order nonlinear processes in diamond.